Mounting your dashcam on the dashboard

 , by Allcam dashcams, 1 min reading time

-If you have to turn the dashcam over to place it on the dashboard, the image will naturally be recorded upside down.
-Some dashcams, such as DDPai, therefore have an option in the menu to rotate the image 180 vertically.
-If your dashcam does not have this option, you can also flip the footage later on the PC via any video player.
-The downside is that the data that normally appears at the bottom of the image, such as the date and time, will be displayed upside down at the top of the image.
+If you have to turn the dashcam upside down to place it on the dashboard, the image will of course also be recorded upside down.
+You can rotate the images 180 degrees later on your PC using any video player.
+The disadvantage is that the data that normally appears at the bottom of the screen, such as the date and time, will be displayed upside down at the top of the screen.